Analyzing Human-Human Interactions: A Survey: Interaction detection from learned features

 Typically, a human interaction does not occupy the entire frame.
 So instead of taking the entire image or image sequence as an input, the region corresponding to the actual interaction can be identified first and used as input.
 One technique that takes this two-step approach is Regional CNNs (R-CNN) \citep{girshick2014rich}, that classify each region with a category-specific linear SVM.
-Notably, \citet{peng2016multi} demonstrated a multi-regional two-stream R-CNN which used a region-of-interest fusion layer for both appearance and motion models.
-The use of region-focused, stream based models has also been used by \cite{tran2017two}, who introduce cross connections from the temporal to the spatial stream that include convolutions reducing the dimensionality of the temporal activation maps.
-The hierarchical model for features has also been used for the creation of action tubes \citep{gkioxari2015finding}: spatio-temporal volumes centered on the performance of a particular action.
+Notably, \citet{peng2016multi} demonstrated a multi-regional two-stream R-CNN which uses a region-of-interest fusion layer for both appearance and motion models.
+Region-focused, stream-based models have also been used by \cite{tran2017two}, who introduce cross-connections from the temporal to the spatial stream.
+These include convolutions that reduce the dimensionality of the temporal activation maps.
+The hierarchical model for features has also been used for the creation of action tubes \citep{gkioxari2015finding}: spatio-temporal volumes centered on the performance of a particular action or interaction.
 Here, region proposals are found based on motion-appearance cues extracted with a two-stream CNN.
 The notion of using tubes for the representation of motion has also been adopted for different body parts by \citet{mavroudi2017deep}. \citet{saha2016deep,hou2017tube} have also implemented a model based on action tubes and R-CNNs as well as connections between the spatial and temporal models.

-Adaptations to regional ConvNet models have been created by \citet{gkioxari2015contextual,mettes2017spatial} to include multiple regions per-example.
+Adaptations to regional CNN models have been created by \citet{gkioxari2015contextual} and \citet{mettes2017spatial} to include multiple regions per example.
 The primary region contains the main actor or actors, while secondary regions are based on contextual cues of the scene.
-Similarly, \citet{wang2016two} used a two-stream semantic region based CNN (SR-CNNs) as an extension of Faster R-CNNs \citep{ren2015faster}.
-The idea of using multiple independent or dependent regions for various cues, and using separate streams to encode the input, also allows to focus on discriminative regions such as the motion of a body part \citep{singh2016multi,miao2017multimodal,tu2018multi,wu2016multi}.
-Typically, the regions complement each other, which provide the efficient foreground extraction and localization of the per-frame motion.
+Similarly, \citet{wang2016two} used a two-stream semantic region-based CNN (SR-CNNs) as an extension of Faster R-CNNs \citep{ren2015faster}.
+The idea of using multiple independent or dependent regions for various cues, and using separate streams to encode the input, also allows to focus on discriminative regions such as a hand of one person that touches the body of another \citep{singh2016multi,miao2017multimodal,tu2018multi,wu2016multi}.
+Typically, such regions complement each other.